Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/index-copy/index-copy.md

 ---
-Title: 'index_copy_()'
+Title: '.index_copy_()'
 Description: 'Copies values in-place into specified indices of a given tensor along the specified dimension.'
 Subjects:
   - 'Computer Science'
   - 'Machine Learning'
 Tags:
-  - 'Python'
+  - 'Functions'
   - 'Machine Learning'
   - 'Methods'
-  - 'Functions'
+  - 'Python'
 CatalogContent:
   - 'intro-to-py-torch-and-neural-networks'
   - 'paths/computer-science'
 ---

-The **`index_copy_()`** method in PyTorch is an in-place operation that copies values from a source tensor into the specified indices of an input tensor along the given dimension, modifying the input tensor directly.
+The **`.index_copy_()`** method in PyTorch is an in-place operation that copies values from a source tensor into the specified indices of an input tensor along the given dimension, modifying the input tensor directly.

 ## Syntax